Efficient Constant-Factor Approximate Enumeration of Minimal Subsets for Monotone Properties with Weight Constraints: Introduction

-Because our primary focus of this paper is monotone properties whose minimization versions are \NP-hard, there seems to be no hope of developing even a polynomial delay or incremental polynomial time algorithm for enumerating subsets satisfying those properties with cardinality at most $k$.
-Therefore, this paper introduces yet another concept to enumerate multiple small solutions.
+In this paper, given a monotone property $\Pi$ on a finite set $U$, a weight function $w: U \to \mathbb Q_{>0}$, and $k \in \mathbb Q_{> 0}$, our aim is to design algorithms that enumerate all the \emph{inclusion-wise minimal} subsets $S$ of $U$ satisfying $\Pi$ whose weight $w(S)$ is at most $k$.
+Here, we define $w(S) = \sum_{e \in S}w(e)$.
+We measure the running time of these algorithms in an output-sensitive way (see \Cref{sec:prelim} and/or \cite{Johson:Yanakakis:Papadimitriou:IPL:1988,Strozecki:Enumeration:2019} for more information).
+However, because our primary focus of this paper is on monotone properties whose minimization versions are \NP-hard, there seems to be no hope of developing even a polynomial-delay or incremental-polynomial time algorithm for enumerating subsets satisfying those properties with weight at most $k$.
+Therefore, this paper introduces yet another concept to enumerate multiple good solutions.